lemonmade/quilt/documentation/craft.md

 ### Adding steps to run

 So far, we’ve added hooks, and we’ve added configuration to existing hooks.
-These hooks are typically consumed by a “step”, which is the way Sewing Kit describes an action that needs to be performed for a given task.
+These hooks are typically consumed by a “step”, which is the way Craft describes an action that needs to be performed for a given task.
 Custom steps can be added with the `run()` function, which can return one step, an array of steps, or a promise for steps to run.
 This function is passed a `step()` function, which lets you construct steps, and a `configuration()` method that gives you access to the configuration for the project.

 In the example below, we are adding a single step that logs the result of our `locale` hook.